eduardosatrini/100-days-of-code/README.md

-# 50-days-of-code
- Challenge 50 (or almost) projects.
+# my projects in python